ftschirpke/DnD-Campaign-Manager/content/README.md

 Everything that applies to all of your campaigns, such as the SRD classes and races is placed in the `general` directory.
 Whereas everything related to the campaign itself is placed within its own folder for the campaign.

-As an example, the content from SRD is formatted in this way inside of the [`content_imperial`](../content_imperial/) and [`content_metric`](../content_metric/) directories. **Be aware:** They are just an example, all rights belong to WotC, and as an example, they are not guaranteed to be correct, complete, or up-to-date.
+As an example, the content from SRD is formatted in this way.
+These examples are located in the [`content_imperial/general/srd`](../content_imperial/general/srd/) and [`content_metric/general/srd`](../content_metric/general/srd/) directories. **Be aware:** They are just an example, all rights belong to WotC, and as an example, they are not guaranteed to be correct, complete, or up-to-date.

-Furthermore, a few further examples using the SRD content are provided in the `example_campaign` directory.
-This directory should also show you, how you can create content for your own campaign and how to place it in a directory so that the DnD-Campaign-Manager can use it.
+Furthermore, a few further examples using the SRD content are provided in the `example_campaign` directories ([imperial](../content_imperial/example_campaign/) or [metric](../content_metric/example_campaign/)).
+These directories should also show you, how you can create content for your own campaign and how to place it in a directory so that the DnD-Campaign-Manager can use it.

-Within the [`content_imperial`](../content_imperial/) directory, you can find the original content with imperial units.
+Within the [`content_imperial`](../content_imperial/) directory, you can find the original content using imperial units.
 I did my best to convert all imperial units into metric units.
 You can find this adapted content in the [`content_metric`](../content_metric/) directory.

+By default, the DnD-Campaign-Manager parses all content from a directory called `content` in the location where you are starting the tool.
-When you choose that your content directory has another name, remember to provide the directory name to the executable using `-d directory_name`.
+Therefore, when your content is located somewhere else, remember to provide the directory name to the executable using `-d path/to/dir`.

 # Formatting Content